 I am always intrigued by new museums in town, but I find Brussels has been quite lazy in the past years.
-Luckily things are changing and there’s a new addition, the MIMA, since April 2016.
+Luckily things are changing and there’s been a new addition, the MIMA, since April 2016.

-And don’t forget to go all the way to the roof, for another interesting view of the city!
+And don’t forget to go all the way to the roof for another interesting view of the city!

-This exhibition ends on April 22nd 2018.
+This exhibition ends on September 30th 2018.